grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/grafana-com/index.md

 1. Log in to [GrafanaCom](https://grafana.com).
 1. To create an OAuth client, locate your organization and click **OAuth Clients**.
 1. Click **Add OAuth Client Application**.
-1. Add the name and URL of your running Grafana instance.
+1. Enter the name and URL of your Grafana instance that will use GrafanaCom authentication.
 1. Click **Add OAuth Client**.
 1. Copy the client ID and secret key or the configuration that has been generated.